 The main elements of the Economic Partnership Agreement

-The Economic Partnership Agreement will remove the vast majority of the €1 billion of duties paid annually by EU companies exporting to Japan, as well as a number of long-standing regulatory barriers.
-It will also open up the Japanese market of 127 million consumers to key EU agricultural exports and will increase EU export opportunities in a range of other sectors.
+The Economic Partnership Agreement removes the vast majority of the €1 billion of duties paid annually by EU companies exporting to Japan, as well as a number of long-standing regulatory barriers.
+It also opens up the Japanese market of 127 million consumers to key EU agricultural exports and will increase EU export opportunities in a range of other sectors.

-With regards to agricultural exports from the EU, the agreement will, in particular:
+With regards to agricultural exports from the EU, the agreement in particular:

 The agreement also opens up services markets, in particular financial services, e-commerce, telecommunications and transport.
 It also…

-The deal also includes a comprehensive chapter on trade and sustainable development; sets the highest standards of labour, safety, environmental and consumer protection; strengthens EU and Japan's actions on sustainable development and climate change and fully safeguards public services.
+The deal also includes a comprehensive chapter on trade and sustainable development; sets the highest standards of labor, food safety and environmental protection; strengthens EU and Japan's actions on sustainable development and climate change and fully safeguards public services.

 There is a strong and vibrant trade between the European Union (EU) and Japan in a number of industrial goods.
 In fact more than 75% of all Japanese goods exported to the EU and close to 60% of all European goods exported to Japan are from the following three product groups: